COVID-19 Updates: Visit our Learning Goes On site for news and resources for supporting educators, families, policymakers and advocates.

 Michelle Nguyen earned a bachelor’s degree in youth advocacy and educational studies with a minor in comparative race and ethnic studies from Texas Christian University.
 She then taught English in Salatiga, Indonesia for eight months through a Fulbright grant.
 After this summer internship with IDRA, Michelle will start her first year of law school at the University of Texas at Austin.

 Rahi Patel is earning a double master’s and MBA studying information technology and management at the University of Texas at Dallas.
 As an undergrad, she helped conduct research designed to foster strong parent-child relationships and children’s healthy development through semi-structured play sessions.
-This summer, she will be working with the research and evaluations team to identify patterns and trends in data sets.
+This summer, she worked with the research and evaluations team to identify patterns and trends in data sets.

 Savina Tapia is a rising second-year law student at St. Mary’s University School of Law.
 A native of Boston, Savina received her bachelor’s degree in law and society with minors in psychology and educational studies from American University in Washington, D.C.
 Her policy and research interests include dismantling the school-to-prison pipeline, implementing culturally responsive curricula, and student advocacy.